dessygil/des-personal-site/README.md

 - add date created to posts and projects and maybe an image for the blog posts
 - get rid of numbers
 - might be worth getting rid of backend
+- start a new branch to change it to typescript